 2. Information supplied by Students is treated as confidential by Tio, its staff members and/or persons in its employ.
 Tio complies with prevailing privacy laws and its privacy regulations.

-6. Tio will not use any visual material, which records only the Student, or the Student in a small company, without permission from the Student.
+5. Tio will not use any visual material, which records only the Student, or the Student in a small company, without permission from the Student.
 However, Tio will be permitted to use visual material of activities and events, in which the Student is recorded as part of a group.
-The Student provides permission in advance for the use of this visual material for marketing and publicity purposes.

 The complaints and dispute resolution procedure under the terms and conditions of the NRTO apply.